Match each trigonometric function in Column I with its value in C... | Channels for Pearson+

 Trigonometric Functions

-Trigonometric functions relate the angles of a triangle to the lengths of its sides.
-The primary functions include sine, cosine, tangent, cotangent, secant, and cosecant.
-Each function has specific definitions based on a right triangle or the unit circle, which are essential for calculating values associated with angles.
+Trigonometric functions, such as sine, cosine, and tangent, relate the angles of a triangle to the lengths of its sides.
+They are fundamental in trigonometry, allowing us to calculate unknown angles or side lengths in right triangles.
+Each function has specific values for standard angles, which are often memorized for quick reference.

 Recommended video: